scsnl/YZ_sMRI_math_reading_NT_2025/README.md

-# Glutamatergic signaling shapes brain organization for mathematical and reading abilities: A multicohort replication across 990 children
+# Glutamatergic signaling maps onto brain organization for mathematical and reading abilities: A multicohort replication across 990 children

 © 2025 by The Board of Trustees of the Leland Stanford Junior University is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)